isItObservable/Episode-9----SqlCommenter/README.md

 ```
 kubectl -n sqlcommenter create secret generic postgres-credentials --from-literal="username=$USER" --from-literal="password=$PASSWORD"
 ```
-#### 7. Retrieve your CLoud SQL Instance connection name
+#### 7. Retrieve your Cloud SQL Instance connection name
-The instance connection name is available in the Cloud SQL Instance details page of the Cloud Console or from using  gcloud:
+The instance connection name is available in the Cloud SQL Instance details page of the Cloud Console or by using gcloud:
 ```
 glcoud sql instances describe ${INSTANCE_NAME}
 ```
-This value needs to be stored to update the kubernetes deployment file:
+This value needs to be stored to update the Kubernetes deployment file:
 ```
 export INSTANCE_CONNECTION=<YOUR INSTANCE CONNECTION NAME>
 ```